Teoscar Hernández Player Props: Mariners vs. Astros

 Teoscar Hernández At The Plate

-- Hernandez has driven home a run in 33 games this season (38.8%), including more than one RBI in 16.5% of his games and producing three or more of his team's runs on one occasion..
+- Hernandez has had at least one RBI in 38.4% of his games this season (33 of 86), with more than one RBI 14 times (16.3%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 37.6% of his games this year, with more than one run scored in 7.1%.
+- He has scored in 32 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.